Heilongjiang: Railways

-There are 60 railway lines of around 5,300 km including a section of the Asia-Europe Continental Bridge.
-The Harbin–Dalian High-Speed Railway, completed in 2012, stretches from Harbin, Heilongjiang's capital, to Dalian in Liaoning province via Changchun and Shenyang comprising 23 stops.
+There are 60 railway lines of around 5,300 km including a section of the Eurasian Land Bridge.
+The Harbin–Dalian high-speed railway, completed in 2012, stretches from Harbin, Heilongjiang's capital, to Dalian in Liaoning province via Changchun and Shenyang comprising 23 stops.
 It is expected to transport 37 million passengers per year by 2020 and 51 million by 2030.

 Airports

 Major airports include Harbin Taiping International Airport, Qiqihar Airport, Mudanjiang Airport, Jiamusi Airport and Heihe Airport.
 Harbin International Airport is capable of handling six million passengers every year and connects to over 70 domestic and international cities.

 Waterways

 Tongjiang-Nizhneleninskoye railway bridge

 The Tongjiang-Nizhneleninskoye railway bridge was proposed in 2007 by Valery Solomonovich Gurevich, the vice-chairman of the Jewish Autonomous Oblast in Russia.
-The railway bridge over the Amur River will connect Tongjiang with Nizhneleninskoye, a village in the Jewish Autonomous Oblast.
+The railway bridge over the Amur river will connect Tongjiang with Nizhneleninskoye, a village in the Jewish Autonomous Oblast.

 The Chinese portion of the bridge was finished in July 2016.
 In December 2016, work began on the Russian portion of the bridge.
 Completion of structural link between the two sides of the bridge was completed in March 2019.
 Opening to rail traffic has been repeatedly delayed, with the December 2019 estimate being "the end of 2020", and then 3rd quarter of 2021.